debbabu/Send-SMS/README.md

 Functionality
 ==============
-1. You can get all history of lead in Reporting section of CRM menu.
+1. You can get all history of lead in Reports section of CRM menu.
-CRM > Reporting > Lead History.
+CRM > Reports > Lead History.